BACKGROUND AND MISSION

-Among the overall goals of the Cultural Fund are:
+Among the overall goals of the Philadelphia Cultural Fund are:

-- to provide general operating support funds to serve Philadelphia-based arts and cultural institutions and organizations
+- to provide general operating support to Philadelphia-based arts and cultural organizations

-- to advocate the value of the arts in daily life and their importance to the growth and future of the community
+- to advocate for the value of the arts in daily life and their importance to the growth and future of the community

-- to recognize the contributions of Philadelphia-based organizations, both emerging and established, that have a demonstrated track record to service, and the financial management and programming capacity to continue providing service
+- to recognize the contributions of Philadelphia-based organizations, both emerging and established, that have a demonstrated track record of service, and the financial management and programming capacity to continue providing service

 - to recognize and nurture artistic quality